manbirmarwah/OpenEDU/README.md

 ---
-*Created with :sparkling_heart:, by [Manbir](https://twitter.com/manbirmarwah) with an ambition to make education more open, accessible and free to all.*
+*Created with :sparkling_heart:, by [Manbir](https://twitter.com/manbirmarwah) with an ambition to make education more open, accessible and free for all.* :sparkles: